A Fourier Analytical Approach to Estimation of Smooth Functions in Gaussian Shift Model: Numerical Simulation

 \subsection{MSE comparison and minimax lower bound}

 We compare the variance and MSE for both cases in this section.
-The variance data are listed in Table \ref{tb:adp_s2_var} and Table \ref{tb:adp_s3_var} in appendix which are plotted in Fig. \ref{fig: var-s2} and Fig. \ref{fig: var-s3}.
-As we can see, the variance are almost the same for TF-Estimator and adaptive estimator when $\alpha \leq 0.65$.
-The corresponding smoothness threshold to $\alpha = 0.65$ is around $1/(1-\alpha) = 2.86$ which are close to the smoothness condition for both cases.
-Once $\alpha \geq 0.75$ which requires smoothness $s = 1/(1-\alpha) = 4$ that is higher than both cases, we can see a clear discrepancy between these two estimators.
-We can also observe that both estimators achieve variance reduction compared with Plug-in estimator when $\alpha$ exceeds $0.5$.
-Given that TF-Estimator and adaptive estimator achieve better bias reduction, these show their superiority over Plug-in estimators.
+The variance data are listed in Table~\ref{tb:adp_s2_var} and Table~\ref{tb:adp_s3_var} in appendix which are plotted in Figure~\ref{fig: var-s2} and Figure~\ref{fig: var-s3}.
+As we can see, the variance are almost the same for TF-estimator and adaptive estimator when $\alpha \leq 0.65$.
+However, when we keep increasing $d$ we can see a clear variance reduction compared with Plug-in estimator when $\alpha$ exceeds $0.5$.
+Given that TF-estimator and adaptive estimator achieve better bias reduction, these show their superiority over Plug-in estimators.
+Especially, the dash line $d/n$ is approximately of the same order as $\|\nabla f(\btheta)\|^2/n$ which is the lower bound according to well-known Cram\'{e}r-Rao bound.
+As we can see, when $\alpha$ is small, the variance of the proposed estimator aligns well with this lower bound.
+However, when $\alpha$ is large, we can observe a clear divergence between these two.
+This validates Theorem~\ref{theorem: efficiency} that efficiency can not be achieved when the dimension is too large.

-The metric for MSE we use is $\EE_{\btheta}(g(\bx) -f(\btheta))^2$ which is simulated by averaging the square error of 20000 independent trials.
-The MSE data are listed in Table \ref{tb:adp_s2_mse} and Table \ref{tb:adp_s3_mse} in appendix and are plotted in Fig. \ref{fig: mse-s2} and Fig. \ref{fig: mse-s3}.
-As we can see, the improvements on reduction of MSE becomes more obvious as the dimension grow larger for both cases.
-We also plotted $\sigma^2 = n^{-1}$ and $(\sigma^2d)^s = (d/n)^s$ as dash lines, which are supposed to be of the same order as the components of the minimax lower bound on MSE as shown in (\ref{bound: lower_2}) and (\ref{bound: lower_1}).
-Ideally, the MSE curves should stay above both lines.
-In Fig. \ref{fig: mse-s2} and Fig. \ref{fig: mse-s3}, we can see that both MSE curves' trend align well with the bound.
+The metric for MSE we use is $\EE_{\btheta}(g(\bar{\bx}) -f(\btheta))^2$ which is simulated by averaging the square error of 20000 independent trials.
+The MSE data are listed in Table~\ref{tb:adp_s2_mse} and Table~\ref{tb:adp_s3_mse} in appendix and are plotted in Figure~\ref{fig: mse-s2} and Figure~\ref{fig: mse-s3}.
+As we can see, the improvements on reduction of MSE become more obvious as the dimension grow larger for both cases.
+We also plot $ n^{-1}$ and $(d/n)^s$ as dash lines, which are supposed to be of the same order as the minimax lower bounds on MSE when $\|f\|_{s,\infty,1}=O(1)$ as shown in (\ref{bound: lower_2}) and (\ref{bound: lower_1}) and $d/n$ is supposed to be minimax lower bound on MSE when $\|f\|_{s,\infty,1}\gg 1$.
+In Figure~\ref{fig: mse-s2} and Figure~\ref{fig: mse-s3}, we can see that both MSE curves' trend align well with the bounds.
 Meanwhile, we can see that when $\alpha$ exceeds $0.5$, the reduction in MSE becomes more obvious for both cases.
-Especially, the reduction with $h_2$ with more smoothness is more obvious than with $h_1$.
+Especially, the reduction with $h(x)=(2x)^{3.75}$ with more smoothness is more obvious than with $h(x)=(2x)^{2.75}$.